11603_ 4.qxd

 by focusing on and explaining the environmental benefits.

-• Marketing with environmental arguments must be based on facts and Information and education
+• Marketing with environmental arguments must be based on facts and

 • By education and information, all employees should be stimulated to become